FromLAtoNY-wodhksqq/FromLAtoNY-wodhksqq.github.io/content/en/hobby/movie/movie3/index.md

 ---
-title: "클래식"
+title: "classic"
 date: 2025-10-15
-summary: "한국영화 중 추천하고 싶은 영화 1위"
+summary: "The number one movie you want to recommend among Korean movies"
 featured: true

 image: